Last updated on January 28th, 2022

-The focus of our community life is Sunday worship where we praise God with prayer and song in two different languages.
-We gather for weekly worship on Sunday mornings.
-Services are held in German and English.
-The Sacrament of Holy Communion is celebrated the third Sunday of each month unless otherwise posted.
-Sunday School from 9:45 a.m. to 12:00 noon.
-A nursery is also available.The Lutheran Church is known for worship services which center around the Word of God and the fine musical Church tradition, expressing faith in the language of the people.
-Worship, study and education are important because a personal faith cannot develop apart from the community of the church.
-We believe that fellowship and times for gathering, whether to learn or simply enjoy ourselves, are also important.
-We are a medium sized congregation and can offer these opportunities and give people a chance to become better acquainted if they so desire.
+Our focus is Sunday worship where we praise God with prayer and song in German and English.
+The Sacrament of Holy Communion is celebrated every third Sunday of each month unless otherwise posted.
+Lutheran services centre around the Word of God and is energized through music, expressing faith in the language of the people.
+We believe that Worship, study and education are important to develop our personal faith.
+Our strong church community supports everyone as we grow our faith.
+We also believe that fellowship and times for gathering, whether to learn or simply enjoy ourselves, are important.
+We are a medium sized congregation who offers many opportunities to give people a chance to celebrate, serve, and get inspired.